ETB-Jay/ETBCreditSystem/README.md

 **NOTE:** This format is different from what is displayed in Firebase (since it is a NoSQL nonrelational database instead of a SQL relational database).
 As a result, it cannot be directly plugged into the Firebase database and will require seperate code to change the `.csv` format to a `.json`.
 See [https://github.com/ETB-Jay/ETBCreditLogs](https://github.com/ETB-Jay/ETBCreditLogs) for how to upload credit logs from a different system to Firestore.

+### <ins> 🤵 | Creating New Authentication Emails/Passwords </ins>
+1. Go to the Firebase Console and Login.
+2. Under 'Authentication', add a new user.
+3. ETBCredit will now automatically update to include the new email and password as valid credentials.

 # 🖥️ | DOWNLOAD
 1. Open the 'Releases' Tab on the right and download `ETBCredit-Setup-<version>.exe`
-2. If necessary, allow permissions to install the `.exe` (I promise this app is secure 😊)
+2. If necessary, allow permissions to install the `.exe`.
+The credit system is be 100% safe (assuming no one has touched it).

 # 🐛 | UPDATES AND BUG FIXING
-From 2025-05-05 to 2025-08-29, I will be conducting preliminary updates and bug fixing as the store gets used to the system.
-Please ask either Jay or Kris to get my contact information if you have questions or have noticed any bugs.
+From 2025-05-05 to 2025-08-29, Michael Zhang will be conducting preliminary updates and bug fixing as the store adapts to the system.
+Please ask either Jay or Kris to get his contact information.

-After this period (post my co-op), I will be copying the source files to a different computer but will keep a copy for myself.
-If you would like to know more about the source material OR need information that I have not uploaded to github (i.e. Enviornment Variables, API keys), then you can contact Jay or Kris to get my contact information.
-Please do not hesitate to ask me if you have questions about the code.
-I am also open to doing bug fixes while I am away and back at school.
+After this period, it will be the responsibility of the new "tech guy" to manage the system.
+For additional information regarding the repository and any creditionals (i.e. Environment Variables, API Keys), please either create new ones for the system or contact Michael through Jay or Kris to obtain the old ones.

 ## 📓 | Notes on Firebase
 As of 2025-06-27, firestore offers two payment plans: spark and blaze.
 ETB is currently on the spark plan, which limits the number of API calls that we can make to firestore.
 Please make sure to update the system to the blaze plan once the store reaches the spark plan limits.